ashwinmv14/Efficient_Byte_Storage/README.md

 **TestRoundTrip_LargeStore**
 Same idea but 10,000 mixed-type entries.
-Spot-checks entries at the start, middle, and end — makes sure the format holds at scale, not just for 4 entries.
+Spot-checks entries at the start, middle, and end, makes sure the format holds at scale, not just for 4 entries.

 ```bash